fjolnir/Tranquil/ReadMe.md

 ## How to build and run

-The following will install Tranquil into /usr/local/tranquil (Along with two dependencies).
+The following will install Tranquil into /usr/local/tranquil (Along with a few dependencies).

     > curl -fsSkL https://raw.github.com/fjolnir/Tranquil/master/Tools/install.sh | /bin/zsh
-    > /usr/local/tranquil/bin/tranquil -h
+    > /usr/local/tranquil/bin/tqrepl

 **Note:** OS X 10.8 is required.
 (10.7 & iOS ≥ 5 will be supported later)